beanni/beanni/README.md

 It would be very visible if any of these packages, or their dependencies, were to be compromised.

-You can compare this table with https://www.npmjs.com/package/beanni (NPM's view of Beanni's dependencies).
+You can compare this table with https://www.npmjs.com/package/beanni (NPM's view of Beanni's dependencies, based on the package we publish), or https://github.com/beanni/beanni/network/dependencies (GitHub's view of Beanni's dependencies, based on what's in source control).

 We use Dependabot to ensure we adopt updates to these dependencies as fast as possible.
 [It's a busy little bot.](https://github.com/beanni/beanni/pulls?q=author%3Aapp%2Fdependabot)